ncarlier/webhookd/README.md

 echo "Goodbye"             # Will not be notified
 ```

-You can overide the notification prefix by adding `prefix` as a query parameter to the configuration URL.
+You can override the notification prefix by adding `prefix` as a query parameter to the configuration URL.

 **Example:** http://requestb.in/v9b229v9?prefix="foo:"